Why do I feel disconnected from myself?

 Disconnection is not a personal failure and it's not something that needs to be fixed in the way we usually think about fixing problems.

 More often, disconnection is the result of long-term self-abandonment.
-It happens when we become very good at adapting, functioning, and staying externally oriented while continuously deprioritizing our inner signals.
+Self-abandonment is the pattern of overriding our own needs, feelings, and truth in order to stay safe, connected, or accepted.
+It happens when we become very good at adapting, functioning, and staying focused on what's happening around us while continuously putting our inner signals last.

 This often begins as a strength.
 Being adaptable, capable, and easy to get along with can help us succeed and stay connected.
 When adaptation becomes automatic and unexamined, attention gradually shifts away from the self.
 Over time, our internal relationship weakens.
 The self just stops being referenced.